Zybejde/SystemManagment/README.md

 Reports: Generate reports for analysis.
-(Not yet implemented) Alert-messages of success: for orders supplier pages.(Implemented) Styling the pages with bootstrap or css.(Not yet implemented) Update button for supplier page.(Implemented)
+(Not yet implemented) Dashboard:viewing the reports on the first page(Not yet implemented) Alert-messages of success: for orders supplier pages.(Implemented) Styling the pages with bootstrap or css.(Not yet implemented) Update button for supplier page.(Implemented)
-Profile page: add a profile picture for user.(Not yet implemeted) Settings:looking forward if the function of upload a new picture is correct.(Not yet implemeted) Alert messages for settings pages.(Not yet implemeted)
+Alert messages for settings pages.(Implemeted)

 Tech Stack
 Frontend:Bootstrap, Html, Css